Nox-Erebos/LoneMartian/Lazer Swords/Sword of Amity.md

 # Sword of Amity

-The **Sword of Amity** was developed by Dr. Aimi in the year 5025 with mithril crystals she obtained from Dr. Onyx.
-The **Sword of Amity** is currently the most powerful weapon in **UPA's** posession.
+The **Sword of Amity** was the last device Dr. Aimi created.
+A year after

 # Obtaining